spatialthoughts/qgis-tutorials/source/docs/3/river_styling_expressions.rst

 You have entered the :guilabel:`Expression Builder`.
 If this is your first time working with expressions, see the official docs at `QGIS User Guide <https://docs.qgis.org/testing/en/docs/user_manual/expressions/expression.html>`_

 6. Select the :guilabel:`Expression` box on the left to input the expression as follows and click :guilabel:`OK`.
+This expression selects river features with an upland area equal to or greater than 100 square km.

   .. code-block:: none

-     "upland_skm" >= 100
+     "UPLAND_SKM" >= 100

   .. image:: /static/3/river_styling_expressions/images/6.png
     :align: center

-7. You have filtered for rivers with an upland area equal to or greater than 100 square km.
-You can adjust this threshold based on the scale of your study.
+7. The map now shows the filtered rivers with large upland areas.
+You can adjust this threshold based on the scale of your region.

   .. image:: /static/3/river_styling_expressions/images/7.png
     :align: center

-8. Now that we have used an expression to filter features, let us use an expression to color each river segment based on a field ``MAIN_RIV``.
+8. Now that we have used an expression to filter features, let us use an expression to color each river segment based on the field ``MAIN_RIV``.
 Scroll-down to the :guilabel:`Symbol` options in the  styling panel and select :guilabel:`Simple Line` to bring up styling options such as color, stroke width and more.
 Click on :guilabel:`Data define override` button for the :guilabel:`Color` and select :guilabel:`Edit...` on the menu.

   .. image:: /static/3/river_styling_expressions/images/8.png
     :align: center

 9. This brings up the :guilabel:`Expression Builder` dialog for color.
-Enter the following expression:
+Enter the expression below.
+This expression combines the functions ``ramp_color()`` and ``scale_linear()`` to select colors from the spectral color ramp using the range of *MAIN_RIV* id values.
+Click :guilabel:`OK` to exit the dialog.

   .. code-block:: none